Careers360 Logo

 Given line is 2x+3y=12

-and the ellipse 4x2+9y2=72
+And the ellipse 4x2+9y2=72

-Solving line and ellipse we get (12-3y)2+9y2=72
+Solving the line and the ellipse, we get (12-3y)2+9y2=72

 (4-y)2+y2=8